m) Provisions and Contingent Liabilities General

 - For explanations on the Company's credit risk management processes, refer note 42.

-- The maturity analysis of financial liabilities are disclosed in Note 42 Liquidity Risk.
+- The maturity analysis of financial liabilities are disclosed in note 42 Liquidity Risk.

 The preparation of the standalone financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future years.